 If you know someone with Asperger’s or Autism, our blog on a good career for someone with Asperger’s could help.

 What is Asperger’s and how does it affect daily life?

-Asperger’s syndrome was first introduced to society in the 1980’s.
+Asperger’s syndrome was first introduced to society in the 1980s.
 People with Asperger’s experience the world in a different way, with some finding the world totally overwhelming.
-People with Asperger’s often find it difficult to read other people’s emotions, such as happiness or anger.
+People with Asperger’s often struggle with social difficulties and find it difficult to read other people’s emotions.
 This can make interacting with the public challenging.
 Many people with Asperger’s find noise and light difficult to deal with as well.
-Whilst the condition differs between individuals, many people with Asperger’s have above average intelligence.
+Whilst the condition differs between individuals, many people with Asperger’s have above-average intelligence.

 Accountancy is an ideal choice for the mathematical mind